 - 9:45am Tonight's Skies Planetarium Presentation with Bobby is all ages

 1 class + admission is $8, two classes + admission is $10.
 Planetarium is $5.
 One free adult per child, children ages 5 and up are paying students in each class.

 This class explores the night's skies on the day of the visit in the planetarium and focuses on what can be seen from students' backyards.
 While touring the night sky, the museum educator will relate what is seen to science, mythology, planetary science, and current events.

-May 25th at museum
+- May 24th at the museum